-- (1) Participation (20%) In addition to participating in the regular activity of the class, including the reading of the required texts, students will to do a short presentation (10 minutes) that engages the biblical interpretation of one of the women who will be discussed in class. - (2) Reflection Paper (30%).
+- (1) Participation (20%) In addition to participating in the regular activity of the class, including the reading of the required texts, students will do a short presentation (10 minutes) that engages the biblical interpretation of one of the women who will be discussed in class. - (2) Reflection Paper (30%).
 Due September 28.
 Write a reflection paper on Amanda Benckhuysen's The Gospel According to Eve.
+If you have read this book previously, please write a reflection paper on Beth Allison Barr, The Making of Biblical Womanhood (Grand Rapids: Brazos, 2021).

 Your reflection paper should demonstrate that you have engaged with the contents of the book.
 It should include questions that the book raises for you.
-It should be 4 pages, double-spaced, and use size 12 font. - (3) Final Paper (50%).
+It should be 4 pages, double-spaced, and use size 12 font.

+(3) Final Paper (50%).
 Due December 14th.
 The paper should be 10-12 pages and is due.
 Please check out your specific topic with the professor.

 Your paper can 1) focus on a women interpreter of the Bible.
 Remember the focus of the paper must be the selected woman's work as an interpreter of the Bible and NOT BIOGRAPHY.
 The paper should examine a major work(s) of the interpreter and examine the interpretive issues addressed in the work(s).
 Include in your paper brief and relevant details about the writer's birth, family, education, and formative influences that provide the context out of which her interpretive work was done.
 The larger question at stake is "does the writing say anything about the "place" (social, textual, economic, sexual, etc.) of the author and how that context affected her writing?
 When analyzing her writing, try to answer the following questions: What is the purpose of the writing?
 Who is the intended audience?
 What are the major themes in her work?
 What approaches and methods of biblical interpretation are being used?
-To what the extent does the author re-write, re-fashion or re-interpret Scripture and/or traditional readings of Scripture in light of her context?
+To what extent does the author re-write, re-fashion or re-interpret Scripture and/or traditional readings of Scripture in light of her context?
 Are there key issues relating to women?
 Does she deal with difficult passages like Genesis 1-3, Paul, and female figures in the Bible.
 If so, how?
 Finally, consider the question of legacy.
 If it is relevant, include a reflection on the question of gendered exegesis.
 Does it make a difference to imagine that the author was a woman?

 2).
 Your paper could look at a larger issue- women's interpretations of a particular figure (Eve, Sarah, Hagar etc.) or women's writings on the apostle Paul.
-Please see professor for further guidelines.
+Please consult with the professor for further guidelines.